elasticpath/elasticpath-dev/apps/self-managed-composer/self-managed/composer/builder/integrations/overview.md

 Each flow has its own trigger, though they all share config variables.

 When an integration is completed, it can be [published](#publishing-an-integration).
-You can then enable the integration through the [Integration Hub](/self-managed/composer/integration-hub/integrations-hub).

 We recommend that you follow our [Getting Started](/self-managed/composer/builder/getting-started/build-first-integration) tutorials to first acquaint yourself with integration development and deployment.